-While a research degree is an independent programme of study, research students can elect to undertake taught accredited modules.
+While a research degree is an independent programme of study, research students are required undertake taught accredited modules.
 These modules support the development of research and professional skills as well as understanding of themes and issues relating to the subject of their research.

-- PhD students are entitled to undertake up to 30 credits the first two years of registration (or equivalent in the case of PT students); - MLitt students are entitled to undertake up to 15 credits the first two years of registration (or equivalent in the case of PT students).
+- PhD students should undertake 30 credits of credited learning the first two years of registration (or equivalent in the case of PT students).
+Any credits already successfully achieved as an MRes student at NCAD can be counted towards the 30 credits; - MLitt students should undertake 15 credits of credited learning in the first two years of registration (or equivalent in the case of PT students).